Blog-Reference and Blog-Reference and Blog-Reference and Blog-Reference on Apr 16

-I said: “The point is NOT that Econ 101 is ‘unrealistic’ but that it is PROVABLE FALSE.”
+I said: “The point is NOT that Econ 101 is ‘unrealistic’ but that it is PROVABLY FALSE.”

 You said: “I don’t understand your point.
 No one is against using empirical evidence to refute models.”

-Provable false means false in the SAME way false as the Geo-centric theory is false, that is, TOTALLY false, that is, logically and empirically false.
-The consequence is that Econ 101 is OUT of science just as the Geo-centric theory or the flat-earth theory or the phlogiston theory are out of science.
+Provably false means false in the SAME way false as the geocentric theory is false, that is, TOTALLY false, that is, logically and empirically false.
+The consequence is that Econ 101 is OUT of science just as the geocentric theory or the flat-earth theory or the phlogiston theory are out of science.

 Econ 101 is based on microfoundations which are given with the neo-Walrasian axiom set: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)